MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 This error is caused by a code defect in Storage Migration Service when you provide migration credentials in the form of a User Principal Name (UPN), such as 'meghan@contoso.com'.
 The Storage Migration Service orchestrator service fails to parse this format correctly, which leads to a failure in a domain lookup that was added for cluster migration support in KB4512534 and 19H1.

-To workaround this issue, provide credentials in the domain\user format, such as 'Contoso\Meghan'.
+To work around this issue, provide credentials in the domain\user format, such as 'Contoso\Meghan'.

 ## Error "ServiceError0x9006" or "The proxy isn't currently available." when migrating to a Windows Server failover cluster